ProvataHealth/HIPAA/source/sections/administrative_safeguards.md

 --------- | -----------
 Assigned Security Responsibility (Req) | Identify the security official who is responsible for the development and implementation of the policies and procedures required by this subpart for the entity.

 Provata Health has formally assigned and documented its security officer.
-Our security office is Sean Adkinson.
-He can be reached by email at [sean.adkinson@provatahealth.com](mailto:sean.adkinson@provatahealth.com).
+Our security office is Aaron Goldberg.
+He can be reached by email at [aaron.goldberg@provatahealth.com](mailto:aaron.goldberg@provatahealth.com).

 ##Workforce Security - 164.308(a)(3)(i)